darwinia-network/crab-docs/docs/builders/integrations/oracles/band-protocol.md

 ## Querying Prices {: #querying-prices }
 As stated before, developers can leverage two methods to query prices from Band's oracle:

- - Band's smart contract on Moonbeam (deployed to Moonbase Alpha TestNet for now)
+ - Band's smart contract on Pangolin (deployed to pangolin Alpha TestNet for now)
  - Javascript helper library

 ## Get Data Using Smart Contracts {: #get-data-using-smart-contracts }